 The Trident uses the SOG proprietary opening mechanism so it’s easy to use.
 This anniversary edition is also notable for its stripes, giving it a nice finish suitable for hunting.
 The Trident isn’t just looks however, as it is sharp, durable and ideal for different occasions.

 The Trident also comes with a slot cutter and with this you cut webbing, belts or ropes.
 A leather sheath is included for storage and protection, and the knife is especially effective when it comes to carving, dressing game, etc. There are a lot of hunting knives yes, but this is one of the top models.

 A hunting knife needs to be more than just for hunting.
 It must be an all-around tool that you can use to hunt, dress, cut and carve.
-Each of the products we reviewed here have been chosen because of their versatility.
+Each of the products we reviewed, in our list of best hunting knife, have been chosen because of their versatility.
 Regardless which of these knives you buy, you’re assured of having a dependable companion while you’re hunting.